cockroachdb/cockroach-cloud-sdk-go/docs/UpdateEgressPrivateEndpointRequest.md

 ## Methods

-### NewUpdateEgressPrivateEndpointDomainNamesRequest
+### NewUpdateEgressPrivateEndpointRequest

-`func NewUpdateEgressPrivateEndpointDomainNamesRequest(domainNames []string, ) *UpdateEgressPrivateEndpointDomainNamesRequest`
+`func NewUpdateEgressPrivateEndpointRequest(domainNames []string, ) *UpdateEgressPrivateEndpointRequest`

-NewUpdateEgressPrivateEndpointDomainNamesRequest instantiates a new UpdateEgressPrivateEndpointDomainNamesRequest object.
+NewUpdateEgressPrivateEndpointRequest instantiates a new UpdateEgressPrivateEndpointRequest object.
 This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

-### NewUpdateEgressPrivateEndpointDomainNamesRequestWithDefaults
+### NewUpdateEgressPrivateEndpointRequestWithDefaults

-`func NewUpdateEgressPrivateEndpointDomainNamesRequestWithDefaults() *UpdateEgressPrivateEndpointDomainNamesRequest`
+`func NewUpdateEgressPrivateEndpointRequestWithDefaults() *UpdateEgressPrivateEndpointRequest`

-NewUpdateEgressPrivateEndpointDomainNamesRequestWithDefaults instantiates a new UpdateEgressPrivateEndpointDomainNamesRequest object.
+NewUpdateEgressPrivateEndpointRequestWithDefaults instantiates a new UpdateEgressPrivateEndpointRequest object.
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetDomainNames

-`func (o *UpdateEgressPrivateEndpointDomainNamesRequest) GetDomainNames() []string`
+`func (o *UpdateEgressPrivateEndpointRequest) GetDomainNames() []string`

 GetDomainNames returns the DomainNames field if non-nil, zero value otherwise.

 ### SetDomainNames

-`func (o *UpdateEgressPrivateEndpointDomainNamesRequest) SetDomainNames(v []string)`
+`func (o *UpdateEgressPrivateEndpointRequest) SetDomainNames(v []string)`

 SetDomainNames sets DomainNames field to given value.